egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ===================
 [jtable]
-Operation, Public Key Authentication, Certificate Authentication Authenticating unknown host, User is asked if they want to accept host key on initial login, Verify host-cert is signed by CA Authenticating known host, Key compared with user’s `known_hosts` file, Verify host-cert is signed by CA Replacing a known host’s keys, Entry must be deleted from user’s `known_hosts` file then User is asked if they want to accept new host key on login, Verify host-cert is signed by CA
+Operation, Public Key Authentication, Certificate Authentication Authenticating unknown host, User gets prompted if they want to accept host key on initial login, Verify host-cert got signed by CA.
+Authenticating known host, Key compared with user’s `known_hosts` file, Verify host-cert got signed by CA.
+Replacing a known host’s keys, Entry gets deleted from user’s `known_hosts` file then User get prompted if they want to accept new host key on login, Verify host-cert got signed by CA.
-Revoking a key/cert, `@revoked` keyword is prepended to the host entry in user’s `known_hosts file`, `@revoked`line prepended to the host entry in user’s `known_hosts` file
+Revoking a key/cert, `@revoked` keyword gets prepended to the host entry in user’s `known_hosts file`, `@revoked`line prepended to the host entry in user’s `known_hosts` file
 [/jtable]

 The benefits of using certificate authentication:

 * Users can authenticate a host that they have never logged into before
-* There is no longer a need to distribute or manage known_hosts files (such as with puppet)
+* There is no longer a need to distribute or manage `known_hosts` files (such as with puppet)
-* Servers can be replaced or their keys regenerated without user intervention
+* Servers' key(s) get replaced or their keys regenerated without user intervention
-* Users should never be prompted to accept server-keys in the workplace unless something is wrong.
+* Users get prompted to accept server-keys in the workplace unless something is wrong.
-* Non-compliant hosts can be discovered by searching for unsigned hostkeys.
+* Non-compliant hosts get discovered by searching for unsigned hostkeys.

 User Authentication
 ===================
 [jtable]
-Operation, Public Key Authentication, Certificate Authentication Authentication, User’s public key is pulled from host-user `authorized_keys` file on each server, Check to see if user-cert is signed by CA
+Operation, Public Key Authentication, Certificate Authentication Authentication, User’s public key gets pulled from host-user `authorized_keys` file on each server, Check to see if user-cert got signed by CA
-Expiration key/cert, Not enforced, Expiration set by administrator at time of signing Login Username, User’s public-key placed in `authorized_keys` file for each destination user on each server, Usernames can be added to certificate at time of signing or Can also be controlled via "AuthorizedPrinciples" file on each server.
+Key/certificate with expired mechanism not enforced, Expire timeframe gets set by administrator at time of signing Login Username, User’s public-key placed in `authorized_keys` file for each destination user on each server, Username gets added to certificate at time of signing or controlled via "AuthorizedPrinciples" file on each server.
-Restrictions (Port Forwarding; Force-Command; etc), Can be in `authorized_keys` file (may be edited by user) or Can be within Match User/Group block in each server’s `sshd_config`, Can be added to certificate at time of signing; or Can be within Match User/Group block on each server’s `sshd_config`; Can be added within "AuthorizedPrinciples" file on each server
+Restrictions (Port Forwarding; Force-Command; etc), is in `authorized_keys` file (edited by user) or is within Match User/Group block in each server’s `sshd_config`, gets added to certificate at time of signing; or is within Match User/Group block on each server’s `sshd_config`; gets added within "AuthorizedPrinciples" file on each server
-Revoking a key/cert, Can be added to RevokedKeys file on each server or (and preferred) Removed from every affected `authorized_keys` file on server, Add cert to "RevokedKeys" file on each server
+Revoking a key/cert, gets added to RevokedKeys file on each server or (and preferred) Removed from every affected `authorized_keys` file on server, Add cert to "RevokedKeys" file on each server
-Replacing a user’s cert, All affected `authorized_keys` files on each server must be edited, Add old certificate to each server’s RevokedKeys file; Sign new certificate
+Replacing a user’s cert, Change all affected `authorized_keys` files on each server, Add old certificate to each server’s RevokedKeys file; Sign new certificate
 [/jtable]

 The benefits of using certificate authentication:

-* Certificates expiration can be set by administrator at time of signing, enforcing a rotation policy
+* Expired mechanism in Certificates gets set by administrator at time of signing, enforcing a rotation policy
-* No need to manage authorized_keys files across multiple hosts
+* No need to manage `authorized_keys` files across hosts
-* No fear of malicious users editing or adding to unmanaged authorized_keys files
+* No fear of malicious users editing or adding to unmanaged `authorized_keys` files
 * Easier ability to restrict certain user abilities on a per-user basis at time of signing
-* No need to remove revoked keys from authorized_keys files
+* No need to remove revoked keys from `authorized_keys` files
-* Users can be limited to specific usernames at time of certificate signing
+* Users gets limited to specific usernames at time of certificate signing

 Making it work
 ---------------

-Implementing ssh certificate authentication is much easier than working with SSL certificates.
+Implementing SSH certificate authentication is much easier than working with SSL certificates.
 The hardest part is determining whether to use a single CA key for signing users as well as servers or two CA keys — one each for server and users.

 It’s recommended to use two separate keys for signing users and servers, to allow for different roles to manage each function: For example, a system administrator can sign the server keys while a security administrator can sign the user keys.

 The examples below uses separate certificate authorities for servers and users.
 Server Authentication

-Host authentication can be enabled in as few as 4 steps!
+Enable Host authentication in as few as 4 steps!
 Create Server CA

 On your preferred certificate authority server run the following commands